kr55/ssis-cataloger-docs/getting-started.md

 ### Use Case: Setting Up a Parallel Environment

 This feature is handy when establishing a **parallel environment** for ETL workloads.
 When migrating SSIS projects, configurations like connection strings, file paths, or authentication details often differ between environments.
-Updating these settings during migration ensures that SSIS packages run smoothly in the new setup without requiring additional post-migration modifications.
+Updating these settings during migration ensures SSIS packages run smoothly in the new setup without requiring additional post-migration modifications.

 ### Optional but Valuable Configuration